Trusted WordPress tutorials, when you need them most.

 Remove the maintenance file from file manager

-Removing the file should restore your website and make it exit maintenance mode.
+Removing the file should restore your website and take it out of maintenance mode.

 Tips to Stop WordPress From Getting Stuck in Maintenance Mode

-Preventing your WordPress website from getting stuck in maintenance mode is crucial for maintaining website uptime and an excellent user experience.
+Preventing your WordPress website from getting stuck in maintenance mode is crucial for maintaining website uptime and a great user experience.

 Let’s explore some proactive steps you can take to stop your site from running into this error.